dalehenrich/gsApplicationTools/docs/rest.md

 3@       -> 'y'->1
 ```

-#### Debugging with remote GemServer
+##### Debugging Server

-The command used to register the command is all set up to do remote debugging:
+The command used to register the gemServer is all set up to do remote debugging:

 ```Shell
 ./rest --register=rest --port=1720 --log=all --logTo=objectLog